 Mulch around your beans when the seedlings are tall enough to protect your plants' shallow roots and to help prevent weeds.
 Keep a close eye out for weeds that do take hold and remove them promptly.
 If you allow the weeds to root deeply close to your beans, you could damage the shallow roots of your bean plants while removing the weeds.
 It's best to catch the weeds early.

 Bush beans need 2 to 3 inches of water per week during the growing season.
 You can supplement their water if Mother Nature fails to provide adequate rainfall but do so carefully.
 Wet bean plant leaves are a haven for various fungi and bacteria, so water at the base of your plants and try to avoid soaking the foliage.
 One way to do so is by digging a shallow trench next to your bean plants, filling it with water and allowing the water to soak into the ground around your beans.

 How to Winterize Bush Beans

 Bush beans are annual plants, and there is no way to carry a plant from one growing season to the next.
-You'll have no choice but to plant fresh bean seeds next year.
-Even if you plant your beans in a container and bring them inside when the weather turns cold, your plants will die back after they're done producing for the season.
+You'll have no choice but to sow fresh bean seeds next year.
+Even if you grow your beans in a container and bring them inside when the weather turns cold, your plants will die back after they're done producing for the season.